 5. How can I be overpaid?
 I paid into this fund for years so it's my money.

-Employees in Ohio do not pay into the Unemployment Compensation Trust Fund.
+Employees in Ohio do not pay into the Unemployment Insurance Trust Fund.
 The Trust Fund is funded entirely with taxes paid by employers.

 6. I did not receive all the money you say I must pay back.
 Why do I have to pay back more than I received?